 Abhijit Das is a doctor with training in obstetrics, paediatrics and public health with thirty years’ experience in clinical work, training, research and policy advocacy.
 His areas of interest include Health and Human Rights; Sexual and Reproductive Health and Rights, Population Policies, Men, Masculinities and Gender Equality; Health Equity; Health Governance and Accountability; Decentralised Planning and Monitoring; Evaluation of Complex Social and Health Interventions.

-He is Director of Centre for Health and Social Justice a health policy research and advocacy organization in India.
-He is a founder and Co Chair of MenEngage Global Alliance, a global alliance of NGOs working with men and boys on gender equality, and Convenor of COPASAH a global health rights and social accountability network.
+He is Managing Trustee of Centre for Health and Social Justice a health policy research and advocacy organization in India.
+He is the Global Co-Convenor of COPASAH a global health rights and social accountability network and a founder and earlier Co-Chair of MenEngage Global Alliance, a global alliance on working with men and boys for gender equality.
 He is also associated with various health rights networks in India including the national chapter of the People’s Health Movement.

 - MBBS (Calcutta University (India))